Skip to content

 Panorama Point – Mile 13.7 ★★★

-The Badlands’ eroded formations are featured here on a grand scale.
-Get out your wide-angle lens.
+The Badlands’ eroded formations are displayed on a grand scale at this must-see stop.
+Get out your wide-angle lens!

 Bigfoot Pass Overlook – Mile 15.3 ★★

 This stop is named for Chief Big Foot of the Lakota Sioux tribe.
 The overlook gives views of the White River Valley.
-A small picnic area with tables makes it a great rest stop!
+A small picnic area makes it a great rest stop!

 White River Valley Overlook – Mile 15.5 ★★★